 Baked Ham with Rum and Coke Glaze

-3 cans Coke (12 ounces each) (enough to cover bottom of roasting pan, but not touch ham)
+- 3 cans (12 oz each) Coke (enough to cover bottom of roasting pan, but not touch ham)

-Bake ham with 3 cans of Coke, tented, for 1 hour.
+- Bake ham with 3 cans of Coke, tented with aluminum foil, for 1 hour.
+(Coke should cover the bottom the roasting pan, but not touch the ham.)
 Meanwhile prepare the glaze.

-After baking the ham for 1 hour, uncover it and begin glazing, brushing every 15 minutes during the last hour of baking.
+- After baking the ham for 1 hour, uncover it and begin glazing, brushing every 15 minutes during the last hour of baking.
 (Check to make sure there is still some Coke in the bottom of the pan; add more as needed.)
-Remove the ham once an internal temperature of 110 degrees is reached if it an already cured ham.
-If you have a partially cooked ham, make sure the internal temperature is 160 degrees.
-Allow it to rest 15 minutes, carve, and serve warm.
+Remove the ham once an internal temperature of 110 degrees F is reached if it's an already cured ham.
+If you have a partially cooked ham, make sure the internal temperature is 160 degrees F. Allow ham to rest 15 minutes, carve, and serve warm.